bkrem/quanti-team/log.md

 - [Chain] Learned how to build a REST API to interface with a given chain via HTTP calls

 # 04/07
+- [Chain] Research on internal structure of Tendermint blockchain in order to leverage voting & consensus correctly